 In preparation for implementing ACH services agencies should be prepared to review internal procedures, provide technical programming resources, execute an interagency agreement with OST, and be aware of regulatory requirements.
 Mandating electronic payments can result in cost savings for agencies; however, there are certain state laws that pertain to mandating electronic payments such as development of administrative rules and other conditions.
-Before deciding to mandate electronic payments, agencies should contact Treasury Management Services (TMS).
+Before deciding to mandate electronic payments, agencies should contact Customer Solutions.

-TMS will coordinate with state agencies on the implementation of ACH services.
+Customer Solutions will coordinate with state agencies on the implementation of ACH services.
 The team is available to assist with business reviews, cost benefit analysis and setup of demonstrations of contracted banking service products that involve ACH.
 The implementation timeline and resources can vary based on the solution selected.
-Please contact TMS for more detailed information regarding ACH implementations.
+Please contact Customer Solutions for more detailed information regarding ACH implementations.

 Back to top

 The decision regarding which ACH product option to implement is generally that of the agency and can be based on a variety of timing, budgetary, and programmatic issues.
-TMS is available to assist agencies in outlining the various considerations when determining a solution that best fits their needs.
+Customer Solutions is available to assist agencies in outlining the various considerations when determining a solution that best fits their needs.